Muscovy Company: Company of Merchant Adventurers to New Lands

 Chancellor was luckier.
 He penetrated the White Sea, where the local fishermen were amazed by the great size of his Western-built ship.
 He reached the harbour of Nikolo-Korelsky Monastery on the Northern Dvina river (near the present-day Arkhangelsk, which would be eventually founded in 1584 to service the growing trade).
 The region had just recently been added to Muscovy, and when Tsar Ivan IV heard of Chancellor's arrival, he immediately invited the exotic guest to visit Moscow for an audience at the royal court.

 Chancellor made the journey of over 600 mi to Moscow through snow- and ice-covered country.
 He found Moscow large (much larger than London) and primitively built, almost all being made out of wood only.
 However, the palace of the Tsar was very luxurious, as were the dinners he offered Chancellor.
-The Russian Tsar was pleased to open the sea trade routes with England and other countries, as Russia did not yet have a safe connection with the Baltic Sea at the time and almost all of the area was contested by the neighbouring powers of Lithuania, Poland, and the Sweden.
+The Russian Tsar was pleased to open the sea trade routes with England and other countries, as Russia did not yet have a safe connection with the Baltic Sea at the time and almost all of the area was contested by the neighbouring powers of Lithuania, Poland, and Sweden.
 In addition, the Hanseatic League had a monopoly on the trade between Russia and Central and Western Europe.
 Chancellor was no less optimistic, finding a good market for his English wool, and receiving furs and other Russian continental goods in return.
 When he returned to England in 1554, he had letters from the Tsar with him, inviting English traders and promising trade privileges.